l33d4n/trtl-explorer/README.md

 ### Contributing to QbitNetwork® Blockchain Explorer

-If you are a coder and have some free time perhaps you would like to contribute to Qbit There are many ways you can help or join us:  See here Shortley
+If you are a coder and have some free time perhaps you would like to contribute to Qbit There are many ways you can help or join us:  See here Shortly

 ### Credits